verse-pbc/groups_relay/crates/nostr_relay_builder/docs/middleware_guide.md

     reputation: u32,
 }

-// Use GenericEventProcessor with your state type impl GenericEventProcessor<MyState> for MyProcessor {
+// Use EventProcessor with your state type impl EventProcessor<MyState> for MyProcessor {
     async fn handle_event(
         &self,
         event: Event,